gyrdym/ml_linalg/README.md

 ## Matrices

-&nbsp;&nbsp;&nbsp;&nbsp;Along with SIMD vectors, the library presents SIMD-based Matrices.
+&nbsp;&nbsp;&nbsp;&nbsp;Along with SIMD vectors, the library contains SIMD-based Matrices.
 One can use the matrices via [Matrix factory](https://github.com/gyrdym/ml_linalg/blob/master/lib/matrix.dart).
-The matrices are immutable as well as vectors and also they implement `Iterable` interface (to be precise, `Iterable<Iterable<double>>`), thus it's possible to use them as a regular iterable collection.
+The matrices are immutable as well as vectors and also they implement `Iterable` interface (to be more precise, `Iterable<Iterable<double>>`), thus it's possible to use them as a regular iterable collection.

 Matrices are serializable, and that means that one can easily convert a Matrix instance to a json-serializable map via `toJson` method, see the examples below.